Your Home: Ways To Invest

 - New cabinets – Having your cabinets painted or stained is a great way to bring them into the 21st century without exhausting your budget.

-- New floors – If you’re on a time and wallet budget, linoleum and vinyl tiles come inexpensively
+- Look at new flooring – If you’re on a time and wallet budget, linoleum and vinyl tiles come inexpensively

 - New fixtures – Small changes such as updating lights, switches, and outlet plates can drastically update the appearance of your home.